Skip to contents

 Model 2.
 Time-varying FoI - Slow Time-Varying FoI

-To test the tv_normal model we simulate a serosurvey following a stepwise decreasing FoI (red line in Fig. 2) using the data simulation functions of serofoi:
+To test the "time" using a normal prior in the FoI, we simulate a serosurvey following a stepwise decreasing FoI (red line in Fig. 2) using the data simulation functions of serofoi:

 foi_df <- data.frame(